 In all other non-LIHTC transactions, the Financing Plan is due 180 days following the CHAP issuance date.

-For 4% LIHTC transactions the PHA must evidence that it has applied for LIHTC and completed the CNA no later than 180 days following CHAP issuance date.
+For 4% LIHTC transactions the PHA must submit evidence that it has applied for LIHTC and completed the required components of the CNA (see Section 1.4.A.1) no later than 180 days following CHAP issuance date.
 HUD may provide additional time for projects in states without rolling 4% LIHTC awards.
 The Financing Plan (or FHA Application for Firm Commitment) is then due within 90 days of the 4% award.

-For 9% LIHTC transactions, the PHA must submit evidence that it has applied for the first available 9% LIHTC round in their state beginning 90 days after the CHAP issuance date.
+For 9% LIHTC transactions, the PHA must submit evidence that it has applied for 9% LIHTC within 30 days following the application submission deadline for the first available 9% LIHTC round in their state to occur after a 90 day grace period after the CHAP issuance date.
 Following notification of its 9% LIHTC award, the Financing Plan (or FHA Application for Firm Commitment) is then due within 180 days following the 9% LIHTC award.
 If the PHA’s applications for 9% tax credits is unsuccessful, the CHAP will be terminated unless, within 30 days of notification, the PHA:

-Demonstrates that it diligently pursued 9% tax credits, , as evidenced by the score and ranking in the unsuccessful 9% application or by other means at HUD’s discretion and
+Demonstrates that it diligently pursued 9% tax credits, as evidenced by the score and ranking in the unsuccessful 9% application or by other means at HUD’s discretion and

 Proposes a financing strategy that does not rely on 9% tax credits and that is feasible in HUD’s sole discretion.
 HUD will re-establish a Financing Plan due date based on the proposed financing.